 (3) The Synod period ends with the opening of the first session of the newly constituted Church Synod.
 Church Synod remains in office until the newly constituted Church Synod convenes for its first session.

 (4) Church Synod may dissolve itself.
 In this case a new Church Synod must be constituted without delay.
 It shall be convened within three months after the new Church Synod has been constituted.
-Paragraph 3 applies.
+Section 34(3) applies.

 Section 35 Session of Synod